 In many cases, life insurance benefits are paid if you are murdered.
 However, a myriad of circumstances must be examined and considered to determine the likelihood of an insurance company denying benefits to heirs, even in a clear case of homicide.
-Though each case is individual, following are common issues that affect whether a life insurance policy will pay out in this instance.
+Though each case is individual, the following are common issues that affect whether a life insurance policy will pay out if the insured has been murdered.

-Nearly every life insurance contract contains language stipulating that your policy would be considered void if death occurs as the result of your participation in criminal activity.
+Nearly every life insurance contract contains language stipulating that your policy would be considered void if your death occurs as the result of your participation in criminal activity.
 In the case of murder, an investigation would likely be conducted by the insurance company to determine your level of involvement, if any, in the criminal behavior that ultimately resulted in your murder.
-If the company should believe you were a willing participant rather than an innocent bystander, your life insurance benefits would not be paid to your beneficiaries.
+If the insurance company determines that you were a willing participant, rather than an innocent bystander, your life insurance benefits would not be paid to your beneficiaries.